realm/realm-swift/examples/README.md

 This simple app demonstrates how to define models with inverse relationships using `-linkingObjectsOfClass:forProperty:`.

-### Draw

-This is a simple drawing app designed to show off the collaborative features of the [Realm Mobile Platform](https://realm.io/news/introducing-realm-mobile-platform/).

-Any number of users may draw on a single shared canvas in any given moment, with contributions from other devices appearing on the canvas in real-time.

 #### Installation Instructions

 1. [Download the macOS version](https://realm.io/docs/realm-mobile-platform/get-started/) of the Realm Mobile Platform.